 So take the time to learn about and complete the necessary forms — the sooner the better.
 This report walks you through the process, explains the medical terms and procedures you’ll need to know, helps you determine what kind of end-of-life care you would want, and even provides the forms you’ll need.

-Prepared by the editors of Harvard Health Publications in consultation with Muriel Gillick, MD,
+Prepared by the editors of Harvard Health Publishing in consultation with Muriel Gillick, MD,

 Professor of Population Medicine at Harvard Medical School, Charles Sabatino, JD, Director of the American Bar Association Commission on Law and Aging, and Erica Wood, JD, Assistant Director of the American Bar Association Commission on Law and Aging.
 44 pages.
 (2016)